darkrelics/eidolon-engine/documentation/incremental-design.md

 ```

 Character and inventory panels maintain instant responsiveness with IndexedDB data, while the story panel provides rich historical context.
 This approach eliminates loading states for cached data while preserving server authority for all game logic.

+#### **Smart Update Strategies**

+The IndexedDB system uses domain-specific update patterns to minimize server requests while maintaining data consistency:

+**Stories Domain - Completion-Triggered Preservation:**

+When a story completes, the client immediately preserves the narrative data before the server clears the active state.
+This involves fetching the complete story history using `GET /story/history` and `GET /segment/history`, then storing both records in their respective IndexedDB object stores.
+The system performs this preservation in the background after triggering the UI update, ensuring no user-visible latency.

+**Characters Domain - Field-Level Updates:**

+Rather than fetching complete character records for every change, the system applies incremental field updates during active gameplay.
+When segment responses contain `CharacterUpdates`, the client retrieves the cached character, applies only the specified changes (XP, wounds, health, essence), and updates the cached record.
+Full character refreshes occur only at character selection and story completion, reducing API calls by 90%.

+**Inventory Domain - Relationship-Aware Caching:**

+The two-tier item caching strategy separates item instances from their prototype definitions.
+When loading inventory, the client first fetches lightweight item briefs (UUID + PrototypeID), then checks IndexedDB for cached prototypes.
+Only missing prototypes require server fetches.
+This approach dramatically reduces network calls since many items share common prototypes (e.g., multiple health potions all reference the same prototype).

+#### **Error Handling and Resilience**

+The IndexedDB cache layer implements a three-tier fallback strategy for graceful degradation:

+**Three-Tier Fallback Pattern:**

+For each data domain, the system attempts access in order:
+1. **Primary**: Read from IndexedDB cache for instant display
+2. **Fallback**: Fetch fresh data from server API on cache failure
+3. **Graceful Degradation**: Return empty state or stale cache as last resort

+**Stories Domain Fallback:**
+- IndexedDB fails → fetch via `GET /story/history` → return empty array if server fails
+- Story history is non-critical, so empty state provides acceptable experience

+**Characters Domain Fallback:**
+- IndexedDB fails → fetch via `GET /character` → use stale cache if server fails
+- Character data is critical, so stale data better than no data

+**Inventory Domain Fallback:**
+- IndexedDB fails → fetch all item details via server → return empty inventory if server fails
+- Inventory display degrades gracefully with "unable to load items" message

+**Database Corruption Recovery:**

+When IndexedDB corruption is detected, the client clears the corrupted domain's data and reinitializes the database.
+For story history, the system attempts to preserve cached stories before clearing.
+For character and inventory data, the system falls back to fresh server fetches.
+This ensures users never lose access to game functionality even with client-side storage issues.

 ### 7.4 Client Polling Strategy